johanhelsing/matchbox/examples/custom_signaller/README.md

-# Simple Example
+# Custom signaller example

-Shows how to use `matchbox_socket` in a simple example.
+Shows how to use `matchbox_socket` with a custom signaller implementation; In this case, the iroh p2p network.

 ## Instructions